rust-lang/rfcs/text/0000-target-extension.md

 Modifying the `Target` struct is a low-level change by itself.

-From a developer perspective, it adds a new attributes for conditional compilation.
+From a developer perspective, it adds a new attribute for conditional compilation.

-For projects using Rust (mozilla in mind), it changes the `--target` argument for several existing targets in a breaking way: some targets will disappears (`x86_64-unknown-openbsd`) in favor of others targets (`x86_64-unknown-openbsd6.0` and `x86_64-unknown-openbsd6.1` at time of writing).
-But it reflects better the reality: OpenBSD 6.0 is different than OpenBSD 6.1.
+For projects using Rust (Mozilla in mind), it changes the `--target` argument for several existing targets in a breaking way: some targets will disappear (`x86_64-unknown-openbsd`) in favor of others targets (`x86_64-unknown-openbsd6.0` and `x86_64-unknown-openbsd6.1` at time of writing).
+But it reflects better the reality: OpenBSD 6.0 is different from OpenBSD 6.1.